Skip to main content

 • Azure AD Domain Services (Azure AD DS):

-• Azure AD DS is a managed service that handles domain controller operations.
+• Managed service that handles domain controller operations.

 • Supports legacy authentication protocols (e.g., NTLM, Kerberos).

-Microsoft Entra Domain Services, previously known as Azure AD Domain Services or Azure AD DS, is a cloud offering providing managed domain services compatible with on-prem Active Directory.
+Microsoft Entra Domain Services, previously known as Azure AD Domain Services or Azure AD DS, provides managed domain services compatible with on-prem Active Directory.

-• Eliminates the need for deploying, managing, or patching domain controllers.
+• No need to deploy or maintain domain controllers.

-• Replicates identity information from Azure AD or synchronizes from on-prem Active Directory.
+• Sync identities from Azure AD or on-prem AD.

-• Use Azure AD Connect to sync on-prem AD with your Azure AD Domain Services.
+• Use Azure AD Connect for on-prem AD synchronization.

 • Domain Join